grinchdubs/TD_Copier_Tools/README.md

 # TD Copier Tools Package

-Two powerful utilities for copying in TouchDesigner.
+Two powerful utilities for copying parameters and operators in TouchDesigner.

-## Quick Start - Use From Package Level!

-You can use both tools directly from the CopierTools component without going inside:

 ## Features: